Cytotoxic drugs are used widely in healthcare settings as well as in the community in the treatment of cancers as well as other diseases.

 Under COSHH, employers must assess the risks from handling cytotoxic drugs for employees and anyone else affected by this type of work, and take suitable precautions to protect them.

-More specific information can be found in the COSHH Approved Code of Practice (ACOP).
+You can find more specific information in the COSHH Approved Code of Practice (ACOP).
 You should:

-- Decide who might be harmed and how - which employees and others might be exposed to cytotoxic drugs and how might this happen?
-For example, through surface contamination of drug vials, or leakage of drugs during preparation and administration.
-Pay attention to groups of workers who may be at particular risk, eg young workers, trainees and new and expectant mothers.
+- decide who might be harmed and how - which employees and others might be exposed to cytotoxic drugs and how might this happen?
+For example, this could happen through surface contamination of drug vials, or leakage of drugs during preparation and administration.
+Pay attention to groups of workers who may be at particular risk, such as young workers, trainees and new and expectant mothers.
 Pregnant workers are especially at risk, as some drugs may be harmful to the unborn child.
-Consider others who could be indirectly exposed, such as cleaners, contractors and maintenance workers;
+Consider others who could be indirectly exposed, such as cleaners, contractors and maintenance workers

 - the frequency and scale of contact with cytotoxic drugs;

-- Record your findings - record the significant findings of the risk assessment and keep a written record for future reference.
-If you have fewer than five employees you do not have to write anything down;
+- record your findings - record the significant findings of the risk assessment and keep a written record for future reference.
+If you have fewer than 5 employees you do not have to write anything down

 Employees have a legal duty to take care of their own health and safety and that of others affected by their actions.
 They must make full and proper use of control measures put in place by the employer.
 In addition, they should cooperate with their employer, so they can comply with any legal duties placed on them.